sanukag/ai-maintenance-assistant/docs/web-interface.md

 The interface has three focused areas:

 - **Assistant** is the default workspace.
-Workers can ask a free-text question, optionally restrict it to one manual, use common-question starters and inspect the exact evidence behind an answer.
-It lists locally saved conversations, reopens complete transcripts, continues a selected thread, starts a clean thread, pages through older history and permanently deletes a conversation after confirmation.
+Workers can ask a free-text question, optionally restrict it by manual, brand, machine, site/area and document type, use common-question starters and inspect the exact evidence behind an answer.
+  The vertical navigation lists every saved conversation below Assistant, newest first in a scrollable region.
+Workers can reopen, continue or delete a thread.
 - **Manuals** provides drag-and-drop or file-picker upload, current and retained revision views, replacement, re-indexing, archiving and confirmed permanent deletion.
 It accepts digital or scanned PDFs, PNG/JPEG document images, text and Markdown.
-- **Settings** shows service readiness, active provider models, local-data and privacy boundaries, local OCR availability, API documentation and developer runtime information.
-It also reports whether image and diagram understanding is active and which model provides it.
+Upload and revision forms use existing metadata values as dropdown choices and allow a new value to be entered when required.
+- **Settings** uses a compact operational status table for provider and service readiness, followed by configuration and developer runtime information.

 The navigation becomes a drawer on narrow screens.
 Tables and answer sources collapse progressively so important actions remain usable on a workshop tablet